ryanallen/words-of-my-perfect-teacher/README.md

 *dga' ba bzhi*, Skt. *caturānanda*, four increasingly subtle experiences of bliss beyond ordinary feelings, connected with the practice of the third, or wisdom, empowerment.

 ## Four kāyas
-the [three kāyas](#three-kāyas) plus the *svabhavikayaya*, *ngo bo nyid kyi sku*, the kāya of the nature as it is, representing the inseparability of the first three.
+the [three kāyas](#three-kāyas) plus the *svābhāvikakāya*, *ngo bo nyid kyi sku*, the kāya of the nature as it is, representing the inseparability of the first three.

 ## Four metaphors
 *'du shes bzhi*.
 Thinking of oneself as someone who is sick, of the spiritual friend of the doctor, of the Dharma as the remedy, and of practicing his instructions as the way to recover.